Egg Whites vs. Egg Yolks | What's the Difference?

 Benefits of egg yolks

-There are countless nutritional benefits that come with eating the yolk.
-It's a healthy, nutrient-dense source of better-for-you polyunsaturated and monounsaturated fats, plus 70 milligrams of naturally-occuring omega-3 fatty acids, which are essential to numerous bodily functions and regulation.
+Countless nutritional benefits come with eating the yolk.
+It's a healthy, nutrient-dense source of better-for-you polyunsaturated and monounsaturated fats, plus 70 milligrams of naturally-occurring omega-3 fatty acids, which are essential to numerous bodily functions and regulation.
 The vitamins, minerals, and antioxidants contained in the egg yolk all support the body in different ways, some helping to prevent chronic disease (like selenium), and others aiding in the absorption of calcium (such as vitamin D).

 What about the fat and cholesterol in egg yolks?